 The probability of detection is the conditional probability of correct detection of the preamble when the signal is present.
 There are several error cases – detecting different preamble than the one that was sent, not detecting a preamble at all or correct preamble detection but with the wrong timing estimation.
 For AWGN and TDLC300-100, a timing estimation error occurs if the estimation error of the timing of the strongest path is larger than the time error tolerance given in Table 8.4.2.1-1.

+The performance requirements for high speed train (table 8.4.2.2-4 and 8.4.2.2-5) are optional.

 Table 8.4.2.1-1: Time error tolerance for AWGN and TDLC300-100